 What fees and charges can be expected in provincial parks?

 Fees may be in effect for individual and group camping, and backcountry access and camping.
 There is a charge for making, changing, or cancelling a reservation as well as extra services in parks (i.e. firewood).

 Reservations can be made for many frontcountry campgrounds and group sites as well as controlled backcountry permit areas such as Berg Lake Trail (Mount Robson), Bowron Lake Circuit or Garibaldi and Mount Assiniboine Parks.

-Reservations can also be made by calling Discover Camping toll-free at 1 800 689-9025.
+Reservations can also be made by calling the BC Parks Reservation Services Team toll-free at 1 800 689-9025.
 A $5.00 surcharge applies for reservations made through the call centre.